mikebronner/credo/README.md

 - Seek to understand the true meaning of things, and only then come to a decision

 ### Falacies
 Understand and recognize falacies when you encounter them.
 Fallacies can be either illegitimate arguments or irrelevant points, and are often identified because they lack evidence that supports their claim.
+(These are taken from https://owl.purdue.edu/owl/general_writing/academic_writing/logic_in_argumentative_writing/fallacies.html for the time being, until I can rewrite them in my own words, so I don't forget.)

 #### Slippery Slope
 This is a conclusion based on the premise that if A happens, then eventually through a series of small steps, through B, C,..., X, Y, Z will happen, too, basically equating A and Z. So, if we don't want Z to occur, A must not be allowed to occur either.